-The ongoing and often unreported crisis in First Nations youth suicides has come into stark focus recently, as five young girls under the age of 15 took their own lives over the nine day period ending on 11 January.
+The ongoing and often unreported crisis in First Nations youth suicides has come into stark focus recently, as five girls under the age of 15 took their own lives over the nine day period ending on 11 January.

 Rochelle Pryor died in hospital on 10 January, after having attempted to end her life on New Year’s Day.
 The 14-year-old Aboriginal girl’s suicide is believed to have been provoked by racist bullying that other children had subjected her to.